Becoming an LPN in Ohio

 For those interested in advancing their nursing career, see our Ohio LPN to RN/BSN programs page.

 Owens Community College is located in Findlay, Ohio, with additional locations in Toledo and Maumee.
-Owens Community College offers 130 academic programs, dedicated faculty with real-world experience, flexible class times and schedules, and many opportunities for success, empowering the student and community.
+Owens Community College offers 130 academic programs, including their excellent LPN program, along with dedicated and experienced faculty, flexible class times and schedules, and many opportunities for success, empowering both the student and community.

 Southern State Community College (SSCC) is located in Hillsboro, Ohio, with additional campuses in Washington Court House, Wilmington, and Sardina, as well as locations in Wilmington, Manchester, and Lucasville.
 SSCC is committed to providing quality education to southern Ohio, offering a variety of technical and transfer programs that emphasize real-world skills.